Our grandparents were right all along: reuse, not replace.

 A typical classic car produces just 15 per cent of the greenhouse gases as that of a mid range modern family car and only 20 per cent of that of a premium electric car.

-GNC will further reduce carbon emissions by accommodating numerous specialists in one building.
-This rationalises energy use and makes use of one building as opposed to lots of smaller – generally poorly insulated – units.
+GNC is further reducing carbon emissions by accommodating numerous specialists in one building.
+This rationalises energy use and makes use of one site as opposed to lots of smaller – generally poorly insulated – units.
 By having various businesses in one ‘hub’, the need for vehicle movement is likewise reduced, further cutting emissions.

-Added to these ready-made reductions in carbon output, GNC also plans to take further action in the form of a PhotoVoltaic array on the roof, alongside improvements to building efficiency.
-We will be ideally placed to sensitively integrate future technologies into the heritage fleet, thereby continuing to improve their already modest impact.
+Added to these ready-made reductions in carbon output, GNC also makes use of a PhotoVoltaic solar panel array on the roof, this is alongside a multitude of other improvements to building efficiency.
+We are actively – and sensitively – integrating future technologies into the heritage fleet, thereby continuing to improve their already modest impact.

-This year the City of Derby declared its ambition to become the UK’s centre excellence for future fuel technologies.
-The University of Derby will work with the city’s existing advanced manufacturing experts to revolutionise the means by which low-carbon energy is used to power homes, businesses and transport.
-Great Northern Classics plans to tap into this expertise, supporting a project at the university to research green options for classic vehicles.
-This will start with a benchmarking exercise comparing the environmental footprint of all the known vehicle propulsion technologies.
+In 2020 the City of Derby declared its ambition to become the UK’s centre excellence for future fuel technologies.
+The University of Derby is now working with the city’s existing advanced manufacturing experts to revolutionise the means by which low-carbon energy is used to power homes, businesses and transport.
+We at GNC are tapping into this expertise, supporting a project at the university to research green options for classic vehicles.
+This starts with a benchmarking exercise comparing the environmental footprint of all the known vehicle propulsion technologies.
 This will consider the impacts of manufacture, reengineering, fuel supply and emissions.

-We want to combine the University’s research and expertise in future fuels with the production carbon free option of using existing classic cars.
-This crucial collaboration will enable us to pioneer carbon-neutral classic motoring: we aim to be at the forefront of environmentally sustainable classic motoring.
+We will combine the University’s research and expertise in future fuels with the production carbon free options for existing classic cars.
+This crucial collaboration enables us to pioneer carbon-neutral classic motoring: we aim to be at the forefront of environmentally sustainable classic motoring.